U.S. Army Field Band Historical Photo

-Historical Photo of past commander of The United States Army Field Band from 2007-2011.
+Historical Photo of The United States Army Field Band Studio Band from June 1972.
 (U.S. Army Historical Photo uploaded by Staff Sgt.
 Ellé Crowhurst).

 |Date Taken: